iamrachit/Cyber-Security/Cross-Site-Request-Forgery.md

 5. Paste that URL to html folder where the form related code is saved.

-**note** The URL will be saved under the action variable as shown in the image below
+**note** The URL will be saved under the action variable as shown in the image below.

 ![image](https://user-images.githubusercontent.com/60937657/196028578-7986a85e-1a7f-4d68-9039-5a09ce6f967e.png)